 - Recognising, mitigating, and minimising supply chain risk

-High-performing procurement teams constantly scan categories and re-evaluate suppliers to assess potential threats to business continuity.
+High-performing procurement teams constantly complete a category management evaluation, scan categories and re-evaluate supplier sourcing to assess potential threats to business continuity.
 Often, the trends and drivers they identify are the earliest signs of significant disruption.

 Then, when a crisis does strike – or ideally, before it strikes – the team can adapt supplier portfolios and strategies, isolating the business against the impacts of major crisis events, and even turning them into opportunities for value creation.